Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - error_prompt_disabled
     - Boolean
-    - If set to true, no error sound or prompt will play when a caller makes an invalid keypress.
-If enabled, when a caller makes an invalid keypress, an error sound will play, or you can optionally define a custom error prompt via the parameter custom_error_prompt_text.
+    - If set to true, no error sound or prompt will play when the caller provides an invalid response or no response.
+If set to false, when the caller provides an invalid response or no response, an error sound will play, or you can optionally define a custom error prompt via the parameter custom_error_prompt_text.

   * - keypress_failover_type
     - String